1Password/onepassword-operator/README.md

 ## Usage

-To create a Kubernetes Secret from a 1Password item, create a yaml file with the following
+To create a single Kubernetes Secret from a 1Password item, create a yaml file with the following

 ```yaml
 apiVersion: onepassword.com/v1